 - Presides over monthly council meetings.

 - Liaises between international STC and the local chapter.

 - Provides a vision to keep our organization relevant to our community.

-- Deposits, in person, the collected money into the bank checking account.
+- Deposits money into the bank checking account.

 - Receives and verifies the monthly bank statement.

-- Pays periodic bills such as the STC mail box and website hosting company.
+- Pays periodic bills such as the website hosting company.

 - Submits a balanced budget to the STC San Diego council.

 - Prepares a fiscal year-end financial report to International STC.